Nexus-Labs-254/tabibu-ext-sdk/README.md

 ## Env vars

-These are injected by the Extension Runtime directly into the child process environment at spawn time — this happens in both production and dev mode.
+These are injected by the Extension Runtime directly into the child process environment at spawn time.
 You never set them yourself.

+For extension-specific secrets (API keys, passwords, credentials), declare them with empty defaults in `[extension.config]` in your manifest — the system admin fills them in via the Tabibu admin panel.
+They are pushed to your extension via `OnConfigUpdate` and readable at any time with `sdk.GetConfig()`.
+Config values are stored in the Tabibu DB and never written to environment variables.

 | Variable         | Description                                                                                                                                                                                                                                        |
 | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |